webtoknow/3-days-of-Angular-magic/Day-1/Exercise/README.md

     cd 3-Days-of-Angular-magic\Day-1\Exercise\Code
     ```

-- let's generate a new Angular project using CLI:
+- let's generate a new Angular project using CLI.
+When prompting the question: *Would you like to add Angular routing?*, please answer with *Y*.
+Also, we will use *CSS* as stylesheet format.

     ```bash
     ng new fx-trading-app